hughrun/lette.rs/README.md

 1. download `letters` executable from [the latest release](https://github.com/hughrun/lette.rs/releases/latest);
 2. rename the file to simply `letters`;
-3. Add to PATH, either:
+3. Add to PATH: either:
    1. save the executable file to somewhere like `/usr/local/bin` or `/usr/bin`; or
    2. save the executable file somewhere else and symlink to somewhere on your `PATH` e.g. `sudo ln -s /FULL/PATH/TO/letters /usr/local/bin`.